‘Starfield’: Todd Howard discusses Bethesda’s new space-based RPG

 As the just-premiered trailer states, the game covers “the beginning of humanity’s final journey.”

 “We struggled at first at finding ‘Starfield’s’ identity," Howard said.
 "We knew the style of game we wanted.
-But there’s so much science fiction, we didn’t have this exciting franchise feel.
+But there’s so much science fiction, we didn’t have this existing franchise feel.
 We had to create that from scratch.
 What do the spaceships look like?
 What’s the tech level?
 What do people believe?
 What year is it really set in?”

 A detailed timeline was created that included the history of “what happens every decade” and it was decided that the game would take place “300-ish years in the future," Howard said.
 "And now man is living amongst the stars: what does that mean?”